datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 - `Install <https://rclone.org/install/>`__ ``rclone`` (as described above).
 - Run ``rclone config`` to configure ``rclone`` to work with Dropbox (as described above).
-It is important to name the remote "dropbox-remote" (i.e., give it the same name as the one configured in the dataset).
+It is important to name the remote "dropbox-for-friends" (i.e., give it the same name as the one configured in the dataset).
 - ``git clone`` the
   `git-annex-remote-rclone <https://github.com/DanielDent/git-annex-remote-rclone>`_